The 20 Best Ecommerce Order Fulfillment Services to Help You Grow Your Store

 For example:

-• Before an order is even placed, your items need to be stored in strategic locations (ideally as close as possible to your demand to shorten travel time and logistics).
+• Before an order is even placed, your items must be stored strategically (ideally as close as possible to your demand to shorten travel time and logistics).

 • You need to package your products with the right dunnage to avoid breakage.
 Sometimes your sales channels will have specific requirements.